Shebby Singh

 Serbegeth "Shebby" Singh (ਸਰਬੇਤਥ ਸਿੰਘ; 20 August 1960 – 12 January 2022) was a Malaysian professional footballer who played as a defender.
 After retiring, he worked as a coach as well as a sports broadcaster in Asia.
 He was Blackburn Rovers' Global Adviser during the 2012–13 season.

 Playing career

 Singh started his football career for Johor FA, before moving to Federal Territory in 1983, for which he was suspended from playing for a year by Johor FA for allegedly moving without permission.
-He was chiefly associated with Kuala Lumpur FA, and was part of the team which won the Malaysia Cup three years in a row from 1987–89.
+He was chiefly associated with Kuala Lumpur FA, and was part of the team which won the Malaysia Cup three consecutive seasons (1987–1989).
 He also played with Negeri Sembilan FA and Pahang FA before ending his career with Perak FA in 1996.